wenjun001/51alp-backend/README.md

 * Automatic CRUD functionality against the data source using Spring *Repository* pattern
 * Demonstrates MockMVC test framework with associated libraries
 * All APIs are "self-documented" by Swagger2 using annotations

+### To view Swagger 2 API docs

+Run the server and browse to localhost:8080/swagger-ui.html

 Here are some endpoints you can call: